Landmark Deal in Legal Industry: Porzio, Bromberg & Newman is the First-Ever U.S. Law Firm to Sell its Legal Technology Subsidiary to Private Equity

 About Porzio, Bromberg & Newman, P.C.

-Porzio, Bromberg & Newman is one of the most highly regarded law firms in the state of New Jersey, with more than 90 lawyers across seven offices: Morristown, NJ; Princeton, NJ; Ocean City, NJ; New York, NY; Westborough, MA; Wilmington, DE; Philadelphia, PA; and San Juan, Puerto Rico, where we operate as Porzio, Bromberg & Newman (PR), LLC.
+Porzio, Bromberg & Newman is one of the most highly regarded law firms in the state of New Jersey, with more than 90 lawyers across eight offices: Morristown, NJ; Princeton, NJ; Ocean City, NJ; New York, NY; Westborough, MA; Wilmington, DE; Philadelphia, PA; and San Juan, Puerto Rico, where we operate as Porzio, Bromberg & Newman (PR), LLC.